nation633/Head_Shoulders-EA-What-it-should-look-like-/README.md

 # Head_Shoulders-EA-What-it-should-look-like-
-Expert Advisor for MT5 example in Head and shoulders pattern strategy
+Expert Advisor example in (Head and shoulders pattern) strategy Just messing around with some learning